joelmoniz/Git-Manager/README.md

 ## Objective

 The Git Manager is a tool to act as a complete and convenient interface between GitHub and Processing, and to integrate the awesomeness of version control with Processing.
 It is meant to be able to provide not only all the offline features of Git, but also the power of collaboration and numerous other features that GitHub brings to the table.
-Though the tool is primarily meant to enable the user to use all of GitHub�s features via the tool,  the user will be provided the flexibility to use the tool for Git operations alone, if he/she so chooses (for example, add, commit, branch, etc.).
+Though the tool is primarily meant to enable the user to use all of GitHub’s features via the tool,  the user will be provided the flexibility to use the tool for Git operations alone, if he/she so chooses (for example, add, commit, branch, etc.).
 The tool's webpage maybe viewed [**here**](http://joelmoniz.com/git-manager/).

 ## Installation Instructions

+### The Easy Way: Installating the Git Manager via the Contribution Manager
+The easiest way to install the Git Manager is from within the PDE's Tools Manager:

+* Go to `Tools > Add Tool...`
+* Click on `Git Manager`, and click on the `Install` button in the bottom pane

+### The Hard Way: Manually Installating the Git Manager
 To use Git Manager from within the Processing IDE (like a normal tool), do the following:

 * Create a folder named "tools" inside your Sketchbook folder (if not already present).
 The location of the sketchbook folder is shown in Processing's Preferences dialog.
-* Extract GitManager.zip present in "distribution/GitManager-1/download" into the "tools" folder.
+* Download the latest release ([GitManager.zip](https://github.com/joelmoniz/Git-Manager/releases/tag/latest)) and extract it into the "tools" folder.
 Ensure that in the tools folder, GitManager folder has src, tools, etc. within it, and not another sub-folder named GitManager.
-* Restart Processing
+* Start Processing

 ## Instructions to Build Git Manager
 To compile Git Manager, do the following: